SebiP21/website/website/versioned_docs/version-fils_en/project/2025/sebastian.pica/index.md

 ### Week 28 - 4 May
 I have started the project following the steps to set-up the gitlab page and I have sketched the documentations
 ### Week 5 - 11 May
+I have completed the documentation milestone and started assembling the hardware
 ### Week 12 - 18 May
+I have completed the hardware milestone and started the coding
 ### Week 19 - 25 May
+I have made progress with the software
 ## Hardware

 The project uses the following components: